BioDani/Top-Gun/workshop_Module_1/README.md

 2. [Exercise 2](scripts/exercise_1_2.py)

-    Create a Python program that reads a text file and counts the occurrences of each word using a dictionary.
-The program should print the words and their counts.
+    Create a Python program that converts a temperature from Fahrenheit to Celsius.
+The user should enter the temperature in Fahrenheit, and the program should print the equivalent temperature in Celsius.

 # Control Structures and Loops